harvardinformatics/healthy-habits/healthy_habits_day2.md

 You'll notice that a lot of these definitions are very similar, and as such the terms are often used interchangeably.
 For example, you might hear someone refer to a program as a piece of software, or a script as a program.
 This is fine, but it can be confusing, so it's helpful to know the different terms.

-# Dependencies
+## Dependencies

 Software often bundles a lot of programs and libraries together.
 For example, the `samtools` software is actually a collection of programs that all work together to perform a specific task.
 This is called a *dependency*.
 Dependencies are other pieces of code that a given software needs to run.
 For example, `samtools` needs `htslib` to run.
 This is important because if you install `samtools` on your computer, you need to make sure that `htslib` is also installed.
 This can get complicated because `htslib` might need `zlib` to run, and `zlib` might need `libpng` to run, and so on.
 This is why software management is important.

 These dependencies also need to be in a location that is findable by the main program.
 Typically, there are a few *environement variables* that tell the computer where to look for programs and their dependencies.
 One of these, on Unix systems, is `$PATH`.

-> Type the following intouy your terminal:
+> Type the following into your terminal:

 ```bash